BrelLibrary/brel/docs/content/examples.md

 This page contains examples of how to use Brel.

+Note: Brel does not contain any filings.
+You will have to download them yourself.
+You can find some example filings [here](https://www.sec.gov/edgar/searchedgar/companysearch).

+The following steps are required to download a filing and load it into Brel:

+1. Search for the filing on the SEC website.
+2. Under the "10-K (Annual Report) and 10-Q (Quarterly Report)" click on the "Filing" button.
+3. In the "Data Files" section, download all the ".xsd" and ".xml" files and place them in a folder (e.g. "path/to/filing").
+4. Start python and import Brel.
+5. Load the filing using `Filing.open("path/to/filing")`.

 ## Example 1: Loading a filing and printing its facts

 ```python